Review of a scam

 ●●●●●●●○○○

-How to avoid the scams
+How to avoid scam

 And find a good home business or franchise